-The best solutions fully translate and launch websites in as little as 30 days, and publish new translated content within 24 hours.
+The best solutions fully translate and launch websites in as little as 30 days, and publish new translated content in about one working day.

 As you explore your options, look for solutions built with the express purpose of minimising the operational complexity and cost of website localisation.
 Fully turn-key approaches are especially effective, since they manage, monitor and host your multilingual website for you-which eliminates in-house effort at launch and on-going.

 Fast deployment and translation updates are also critical.
-The best solutions can fully translate and launch websites in as little as 30 days, and publish new translated content within 24 hours.
+The best solutions can fully translate and launch websites in as little as 30 days, and publish new translated content in about one working day.

 These solutions have technologies that handle all the under-the-hood complexities that make website translation such a burden for your IT team, too.
 The best use superior proxy-based technology that can be used with any tool, handle any site, and read any programming language.